failsafe-lib/failsafe/README.md

 #### Asynchronous Retries

-Asynchronous invocations are performed and retried on a [ScheduledExecutorService] and they return a [RecurrentFuture].
-When the invocation succeeds or the retry policy is exceeded, the future is completed and any listeners registered against it are called:
+Asynchronous executions are performed and retried on a [ScheduledExecutorService] and they return a [RecurrentFuture].
+When the execution succeeds or the retry policy is exceeded, the future is completed and any listeners registered against it are called:

 ```java
 Recurrent.with(retryPolicy, executor)